MoneyLego/cosmos.network/content/articles/how-should-atom-holders-choose-the-validators-to-stake-with.md

   - atom
 ---

-In order to choose validator(s), ATOM holders have access to a range of information directly in [Keplr](https://wallet.keplr.app) or other Cosmos block explorers:
+In order to choose validator(s), ATOM holders have access to a range of information directly in [Keplr](https://wallet.keplr.app) or other Cosmos block explorers like [Mintscan](https://www.mintscan.io/cosmos/validators):

 - **Validator's moniker**: Name of the validator candidate.
 - **Validator's description**: Description provided by the validator operator.